 None of our waste is sent to landfill.
 100% of our waste glass is recycled.

-Monthly waste reports are available to all staff and students online, showing the weight of waste we generate and
+Monthly waste reports are available to all staff and students online, showing the weight of waste we generate and how it is dealt with.

 Reuse